Miguel Rojas Player Props: Dodgers vs. Rangers

-Miguel Rojas -- .161 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Texas Rangers, with Dane Dunning on the hill, on July 22 at 4:05 PM ET.
+Miguel Rojas and his .350 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Texas Rangers and Martin Perez on July 23 at 2:35 PM ET.

 Miguel Rojas Game Info & Props vs. the Rangers